 An official university record is defined as information in electronic or paper form that documents university business and is required to be retained based on established university record retention and disposition schedules, including but not limited to payroll, personnel, financial, medical, legal, facilities, alumni, academic, institutional and student records.

 For email purposes, messages of lasting value should be preserved.
 This includes messages that are critical to the continued operation of the university; required for legal purposes; required for financial reporting and audit purposes; of historical significance or value to the university.

-While some employees, especially faculty and emeritus, may continue to interact with students and the university, retaining information beyond university retention periods may put employees at risk of being subject to a public record or other legal request in the future.
+While some employees, especially faculty and emeritus, may continue to interact with students and the university, retaining information beyond university retention periods may put employees at risk of being subject to a public record or other legal requests in the future.
 To that end, we encourage employees to retain only information necessary at a given time and to dispose of all files and messages when they are no longer needed.

-Examples of faculty records that may need to be archived include curriculum and plan reviews, club advisor records, RPT files, recruitment files, course related materials, accreditation documents, meeting minutes, committee documents, advancement documents, grant related documents, etc.
+Examples of faculty records that may need to be archived include curriculum and plan reviews, club advisor records, RPT files, recruitment files, course-related materials, accreditation documents, meeting minutes, committee documents, advancement documents, grant-related documents, etc.